 2. APPOINTING PERMANENT SECRETARIES

 One persistent theme, as the LibDem coalition passed the mid-point of its term in office, was Ministers’ dissatisfaction with Permanent Secretaries in particular.
-There were several ‘fallings-out’ and Perm Sec resignations, which at least went to show that Minsters did weald considerable power in this area if they chose to wield it.
+There were several ‘fallings-out’ and Perm Sec resignations, which at least went to show that Minsters did wield considerable power in this area if they chose to use it.
 Indeed, there was by 2013 only one Perm Sec in post who had been in post in 2007, and 19 out of the 20 Perm Secs had either left or been moved between departments since the 2010 general election.
 The downside, of course, was that the 19 were often inexperienced and/or working in departments whose issues, strengths, weaknesses and organisation they did not understand at all well – a fact which was all too apparent to their staff.
 It was probably also a significant contributory factor in the poor performance of the coalition government.

 Permanent Secretaries are appointed by the Prime Minister following a process (enshrined to a great extent in law) which involves the Cabinet Minster meeting each short-listed candidate and providing feedback to the appointment panel which includes the Cabinet Secretary and the Civil Service Commission.
 The panel’s preferred candidate is then appointed unless the PM disagrees, which happens very seldom but did happen in 2012 when he refused to appoint scientist David Kennedy at DECC, possibly because of his limited management experience.
 But perhaps, too, this Guardian’s blog was in the right area: Why Cameron then blackballed his appointment, he won't say.
 But it's not hard to guess: Kennedy is seen as too "green".